Are you tired of hearing, “I’m bored!” from your teen?

-Even if your teen isn’t much of a swimmer, she can read, collect shells, take nature photos, make a water-themed playlist, or eat BBQ potato chips and watermelon (the best beach food, in my opinion).
+Even if your teen isn’t much of a swimmer, she can read, collect shells, take nature photos, make a water-themed playlist, play a summer pictionary game with friends, or eat BBQ potato chips and watermelon (the best beach food, in my opinion).

 You can find hidden geocaches in local parks and trails by downloading the app.